 For the sample painting shown, I used the following percentage of each color in my three ounce pour cup:

 Warning!
-Be sure to always use a pour cup size close to the amount of paint you’ll be pouring.
+Be sure to always use a pour cup size close to the total amount of paint you’ll be pouring.
 If your pour cup is too large, your paints all mix together as they run out of the cup, creating a muddy look with little to no cells.
 For a clean pour cup mix, use the smallest cup possible.
-Here I used the exact same paint colors, layers, and amounts; all I did was use a much larger pour cup (eight ounces) to show you the difference in cup sizes.
-This side by side shows the difference between a muddy pour (pour cup too large) and a clean pour (pour cup just big enough to hold the layered paint).

-Now for the real fun, preparing your Flip Cup.
-The easiest way to do this is to lay your canvas upside down on top of your flip cup and then invert both, holding them together as you set the canvas down.
+Now for the real fun, preparing to create your Flip Cup.
+The easiest way to do this is to lay your canvas upside down on top of your pour cup and then invert both, holding them together as you set the canvas down.
 Leave the cup upside down for at least 60 seconds.
 This starts the formation of cells.